FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 > the NAI is defined in {{RFC7542, Section 2.2}}, which is a more
 > restrictive subset of the domain name conventions specified in
 > {{RFC1034}}.
+>
+> Readers of this document should note that the NAI is different from
+> a domain name.
+The NAIs defined by this specification end with the
+> realm "eap.arpa", which does not include a trailing ".".
+However,
+> this specification often refers to the domain name "eap.arpa.",
+> which includes a trailing "." for consistency with other DNS
+> terminology.

 {::boilerplate bcp14}